akoenig/gulp-imacss/README.md

 });
 ```

-In this case the result would be first a transformation from SVG to PNG images and then an inlining into the CSS file `images.png.css`.
+In this case the result would be first a transformation from SVG to PNG images and then the production of the CSS file `images.png.css`.

 ## API